theapache64/theapache64.github.io/src/content/blog/tpp.md

 > Tip 18: There Are No Final Decisions

-> Tip 19: Forgo Following Fads
+> Tip 19: Forgo Following Fads!